jingzhixu/Microeconometrics-/README.md

 # Microeconometrics: From beginning to giving up
-It's just an informal file for my Microeconometrics homework
+Academic trash can for Microeconometrics homeworks, for the course info, check : https://jiamingmao.github.io/data-analysis/